askl56/Checkout/readme.md

 Usage
 ----

-When running in IRB, simply run
+When running in IRB, simply run:
 ```
 load './bin/Checkout'
 ```